Richie Ramone: Leaving the Ramones

-Other work
+Other work and solo career

-Richie is still involved with music, as a composer and instrumentalist.
-In August 2007, he debuted a classical composition entitled "Suite for Drums and Orchestra" (based on themes from West Side Story) with the Pasadena Pops.
+In August 2007, Richie debuted a classical composition entitled "Suite for Drums and Orchestra" (based on themes from West Side Story) with the Pasadena Pops.
 Richie Ramone was both the featured soloist and the concerto's co-composer, a feat no other punk rock drummer had done before.
 The work was commissioned by Pops music director Rachael Worby and was met with acclaim by critics who noted that Richie "brought the audience to its feet after his faster-than-the-human-eye-can-follow drumming".
 Richie regularly plays at the annual "Joey Ramone Birthday Bash" with Joey's brother Mickey Leigh, including songs with Tommy Ramone before his passing in 2014.
 In 2011, the Ramones were awarded a Grammy Lifetime Achievement Award.
 Leigh invited Richie to give a short speech at the awards ceremony where Richie noted that it was the first time in history that all three Ramones drummers were gathered and mused that Joey would be proud of the Achievement Award.
 Richie would later be the only surviving Ramone to feature on the long-anticipated second Joey Ramone solo album ...Ya Know?, released in 2012.

 In 2013, Richie Ramone signed with DC-Jam Records and released his first solo album, Entitled, on October 8, 2013.
 Billboard debuted the LP's first single, "Criminal" and noted, "Back to holding the songwriting reins, Ramone's 12 freshest cuts aim to please fans of both rock and metal with its blend of barre chord-chugging simplicity and guitar hero virtuosity."
-Richie released his second solo album Cellophane in 2016.
-In 2018, Ritchie's autobiography, I Know Better Now: My life before, during and after The Ramones, was published by Backbeat Books.
-The book was written with Peter Aaron.
-Richie continues to tour with his solo band and occasionally plays with former Ramones bassist C. J. Ramone.
+Richie released his second solo album, Cellophane, in 2016.
+In 2018, Richie's autobiography, I Know Better Now: My life before, during and after The Ramones, was published by Backbeat Books.
+The book was written in collaboration with Peter Aaron.
+Richie's third studio album, Live to Tell, was released in 2023.
+He continues to tour with his solo band and occasionally plays with former Ramones bassist C. J. Ramone.